Our iPad Program

 Any size iPad will work at school, it depends how much storage you want for your own personal material.
 The minimum capacity is now 32GB which is adequate for school purposes.

 At Beaconhills, we protect our students with stringent Internet content filtering and security.
 If you provide an iPad with cellular function, students can utilise the telephone network to bypass our security and can accidentally or deliberately access inappropriate sites.
 We recommend Wi-Fi only for all student iPads.
+It is unnecessary for students to have a VPN app on their iPads that will bypass our content filters.

 You can still purchase Apple devices from their online store or parents can visit the Apple Store at any time and get assistance with selecting an iPad or MacBook, a suitable cover and, if necessary, creating and using an Apple ID and information on Family Sharing and Restrictions.